LaVelle Hendricks (Department Head)

-Beginning Fall 2019, students who are currently in School Counseling may enroll in additional courses to fulfill the academic requirements for LPC, thus having academic eligibility for both certifications as a professional school counselor and as a Licensed Professional Counselor (LPC) in the State of Texas upon completion of the program of study.
+Students who are currently in School Counseling may enroll in additional courses to fulfill the academic requirements for LPC, thus having academic eligibility for both certifications as a professional school counselor and as a Licensed Professional Counselor (LPC) in the State of Texas upon completion of the program of study.

 The Master of Education (MEd) in Counseling is a 36 semester hour program designed for those students who plan to work in college and university student affairs, but prefer a counseling foundation in their preparation.
 Graduates of the MEd program typically seek employment in student activities, career services, academic advising, greek affairs, recruiting and admissions, residence life, and other departments and offices within the student affairs division of community colleges and four-year colleges and universities.